rancher/rancher-docs/README.md

 Whenever an update is made to `/docs`, you should apply the same change to the corresponding file in `/versioned_docs/version-2.8`.
 If a change only affects older versions, you don't need to mirror it to the `/docs` directory.

-If a file is moved or renamed, you'll also need to edit the `sidebars.js` files for each version, and the list of redirects in `docusaurus.config.js`.
+If a file is moved or renamed, you'll also need to edit the `sidebars.js` files for each affected version, as well as the list of redirects in `docusaurus.config.js`.
 See [Moving or Renaming Docs](./moving-or-renaming-docs.md).

 ### Navigate the Repo